hcoffey1/rlpagesched/README.md

 to organize pages in a heterogeneous memory system, this project is a crude attempt at using temporal difference learning in a simulated environment to control page placement.

+Note: I've realized that this project should be written in python for the course work, and have added a python version that accepts the same command line arguments
 ## Dependencies
 CMake is used to build the project, but there should not be any extra non-standard C libraries used.